“Be brave and driven by purpose. Don't be a DICK.” (On creative work and environment) – Laura Jordan Bambach

 We’re life hackers by nature – because we have to overcome social, economic and daily barriers.
 On a personal level, I want to be who I needed when I was younger, and I have decided to be that brave change and lead this meaningful and purposeful rebellion positively.

 I will do as the (Founder and) Chief Purpose Officer: This role can be defined as, “how you connect purpose to an individual, so they know what they need to do in their roles and how do you help them see personally how they connect with values and behaviours.”
 Read more about Chief Purpose Officers here.
 My definition of a Chief Purpose Officer is a Creative Director but with a sense of “who” and “why”.
 My ambition is to build, take ownership and have a real impact through my activities.
-I will act as a mentor to my team and our talent; and they will be given the opportunity to build a shared sense of community, empowerment, and collaboration through empathy, creativity, and emotional intelligence.
+I will act as a mentor to my team and our community; and they will be given the opportunity to build a shared sense of alignment, empowerment, and collaboration through empathy, creativity, and emotional intelligence.

 Started in November 2016 in the UK (but with global efforts to connect with creative disabled talent from across the world), this is why I felt compelled to start this adventure after writing a blog post about disability and the media in 2015.
 I don't know what lies ahead, but I am ready and not afraid to embrace any challenge that I may face.
 So, join ThisAbility – Inclusively, daringly forwards with me, and see where this adventure leads us.